Alcibiades, Guy Fawkes, and Benedict Arnold

 Alcibiades:

-• What: Known for his charisma, ambition, and shifting loyalties during the Peloponnesian War.
+- What: He was known for his charisma, ambition, and shifting loyalties during the Peloponnesian War.
 He switched sides between Athens and Sparta, significantly impacting the war’s outcome.

 Guy Fawkes: